bosniankicks/Kurva-Krome/README.md

 Why did I make this?
 I noticed that driverless/nodriver is strictly written in Python, and I wanted to offer a way for NodeJS developers to have access to a undetected browser framework.
 Kurva-Krome uses playwright and selenium functionality and will be getting updates as the time goes on.

-Usage is shown in script.js
+Usage is shown in scripts folder

     const kurva = new Kurvaaa();